galenseilis/old_blog/_posts/2023-03-10-what-are-nonparametric-statistics.md

 be combatted with a variety of regularization techniques, and we can assess how badly such models have overfit using cross-validation.
 It is with such methods that you may hear phrases like, “the method is non- parametric because we have not assumed a fixed model structure ahead of time”.
-And it is in this sense that random forests or LOESS/LOWESS regression are non-parametric.
+And it is in this sense that random forests or LOESS/LOWESS regression are nonparametric.

-Rank-based non-parametric statistcs are more like the other sense of non-parametric mentioned in the wikipedia article.
+Rank-based nonparametric statistcs are more like the other sense of nonparametric mentioned in the wikipedia article.
 It isn’t that statistics calculated on ranks are themselves really flexible in the same sense as discussed above.
 Rather, they often ignore many of the properties of the data.
+That's a bad thing if you wanted to study those properties, but it is potentially a good thing if you wanted to extract the order properties away from some of the other properties.
+More specifically the ranks of a collection of continuous random variables are [almost-surely](https://en.wikipedia.org/wiki/Almost_surely) uniform.
+That continuity assumption is important.
+In constrast the distribution of the ranks of various discrete random variables actually does depend substantially on the parametric family of distribution.
+So rank-based statistics are not non-parametric *per se*, but they can be.

+Loosely speaking nonparametric statistics are those in which you do not need to worry about specifying a parametric family of distributions.
+Sometimes that is because of being able to approximate most functions/distributions, and sometimes it is because of invariance to choice of distribution.